-One of the annoying things about Windows 8 is the “Windows Update will restart” message.
+One of the annoying things about Windows 10/8 is the “Windows Update will restart” message.
 I have seen some users reporting that it restarts when you are in the middle of doing something or it may say that I will automatically restart after 1 day.
-Well there are two ways to disable Windows auto-restart after Windows Updates.
+Well, there are ways to disable Windows auto-restart after Windows Updates.
 One by using the Group Policy Editor and the other via the Windows Registry.
 Windows 10 also offers you an additional option.

-Windows Update Automatic Restart Disable using Group Policy
+Disable automatic restarts after Windows Update using Group Policy

 This is how you proceed: